Library

 To encourage this enjoyment of reading amongst students and staff,

-• During their active reading lessons in English, library staff talk to students and promote good reading habits and choices and encourage students to consider their reading journey and make confident decisions about the select to read.
+- During their reading lessons in English, library staff listen to students read and talk to them to promote good reading habits and choices and encourage students to consider their reading journey and make confident decisions about the select to read.

 See the Beyond the Classroom section for information about activities and events used to promote reading.